JereKuusela/valheim-expand_world/README.md

 - huntPlayer (default: `false`): Spawned creatures are more aggressive.
 - groundOffset (default: `0.5` meters): Spawns above the ground.
 - levelUpMinCenterDistance (default: `0` meters): Distance from the world center to enable higher creature levels.
 This is not scaled with the world size.
+- data: ZDO data override.
+For example to change faction with Spawner Tweaks mod (`object copy` from World Edit Commands).

 ## Events